 How would you describe Night Orienteering?

 Night orienteering is the stage that separates those who have come to compete from those who have come to complete.
-Until this point, you’ve been able to choose to go faster or DSC 2381slower, but you haven’t had the opportunity to choose how much you want to work.
+Until this point, you’ve been able to choose to go faster or slower, but you haven’t had the opportunity to choose how much you want to work.
 The minimum completion score on night orienteering has historically been two checkpoints.
 That’s not so bad.
 For those who are tired, cold and thinking about sleep, it’s easy to pick up two, head to the rally point and go to sleep.

 Have you ever navigated using only a map and compass before and what training did you do to prepare of orienteering?